djalbat/murmuration/README.md

 Note:

 * The `set()` method takes a plain old JavaScript object.

+Note that the assumption with passing a plain old JavaScript object in order to generate a `WHERE` clause is that the property values should be equated.
+Note also that the `abort()` function is provided directly to the `catch()` method.

 Generally the idea is to be able to generate the most commonly used kinds of statements are deal with the outcomes of their execution with the minimum of fuss.
 If passing plain old JavaScript objects will not suffice then template literals can be used instead.